Rule 9. ELECTIONS TO AND HOLDING OFFICE

 a.
 Removal of Organisational Officer.
 By a vote of two-thirds of its Entire Voting Membership, the Board may remove or suspend from office an Organisational Officer or Representative upon finding, after a review of the pertinent facts and affording the Organisational Officer or Representative an opportunity to present his or her position, that the Organisational Officer or Representative cannot or should not continue to serve because of mental, physical or professional incapacity, malfeasance, illegal or unethical conduct, or chronic neglect of official responsibilities.
 If an Organisational Officer’s available time for IPA affairs is inconsistent with the Board’s reasonable expectations or requirements, the Board may, by a vote of two-thirds of the Entire Voting Membership, relieve or reassign that Organisational Officer’s responsibilities, or replace or suspend the Organisational Officer, permanently or temporarily.

 b.
 Replacement of President.
-If the President dies, resigns, becomes incapacitated or is removed, a President-Elect who has held that position for at least twelve (12) months will assume the position of President.
-Otherwise, the Board (by a majority of the Board’s Entire Voting Membership) shall elect an Interim President from among those current voting members of the Board who are from the Geographical Area as then applies to the presidency.
-The Board shall decide whether to hold a special election, wait until the next scheduled election, or wait until the President-Elect has been in office at least twelve (12) months.
+If the President dies, resigns, becomes incapacitated or is removed, the Vice President shall assume the position of President.
+If the Vice President is also unavailable for any of the reasons above a President-Elect and Vice President-Elect who has held that position for at least twelve (12) months will assume the position of President and Vice President.
+Otherwise, the Board (by a majority of the Board’s Entire Voting Membership) shall elect an Interim President and Interim Vice President from among those current voting members of the Board who are from the Geographical Area as then applies to the presidency.
+The Board shall decide whether to hold a special election, wait until the next scheduled election, or wait until the President-Elect and Vice President-Elect have been in office at least twelve (12) months.

-c.
+d.
 Replacement of Treasurer.
-If the Treasurer dies, resigns, becomes incapacitated or is removed, the President, with the Board’s approval, shall appoint a voting member of the Board from the same Geographical Area as the prior Treasurer to hold this office until a new Treasurer is elected and takes office.
+If the Treasurer dies, resigns, becomes incapacitated or is removed, the President, in agreement with the Vice President and with the Board’s approval, shall appoint a voting member of the Board from the same Geographical Area as the prior Treasurer to hold this office until a new Treasurer is elected and takes office.

 e.
 Replacement of Representatives.
-Any vacant Representative position may be filled by Presidential appointment of an IPA Member, from the same Geographical Area, with the approval of the Board.
+Any vacant Representative position may be filled by Presidential appointment of an IPA Member, from the same Geographical Area, in agreement with the Vice President and with the approval of the Board.